 Prevention: Bed bugs are becoming an increasingly serious problem in the United States.
 Many home infestations result from traveling and staying in hotels (even five-star hotels), motels, and camps or lodges and bringing the bed bugs home in luggage or clothes.
-To prevent infestations that might result from travel, always inspect the mattress in your sleeping room for signs of bed bug infestation (live bugs or black specks (bug feces) in the mattress seams and tufts) prior to unpacking or sleeping in the bed.
-Good sanitation in the home, particularly the removal of clutter, will inhibit bed bug population growth and help to prevent bed bugs from becoming well established.
-Although bed bug populations cannot be eliminated by sanitation alone, removing clutter will make the environment less hospitable for bed bugs and much easier to treat with insecticides.
+To prevent infestations that might result from travel, always inspect the mattress in your sleeping room for signs of bed bug infestation (live bugs or black speck-like feces in the mattress seams and tufts) prior to unpacking or sleeping in the bed.
+In the home, the removal of clutter will inhibit bed bug population growth and help to prevent bed bugs from becoming well established.
+Although bed bug populations cannot be eliminated by removing clutter alone, the removal of hiding places will make the environment less hospitable for bed bugs and much easier to treat with insecticides.
 It is essential that furniture, clothing, boxes, or other personal effects NOT be moved from an infested location to an uninfested location.
 Moving these items will simply spread the infestation because it is very difficult to determine if an item is free of all immature bed bugs and bed bug eggs.
-It is also essential that you not bring other peoples' furniture, used furniture, or other peoples' belongings into your home unless you know they are bed bug free.
+It is also important that you not bring other peoples_furniture, used furniture, or other peoples' belongings into your home unless you know they are bed bug free.